-- \circ This statement header must clearly show the Account Name, BIC and IBAN. - Please blank out any transactions, as this is purely to verify the account to pay the grant into. - If your organisation has a credit union account, you must supply an IBAN for your specific account.
-We are unable to accept applications without a unique account IBAN.
+- \circ This statement header must clearly show the Account Name, BIC and IBAN. - Please blank out any transactions, as this is purely to verify the account to pay the grant into. - Transactions related to the grant activities from this bank account should be easily identifiable and traceable.